 We are working on recognition constructs to acknowledge progress for all program participants.
-All of our partners will offer opportunities for program participants to become further involved with their organizations and/or related outreach in their communities.
-Current partners include: UEMPOWER of Maryland, Nalley Fresh, BeMoreGreen, Tavon Mason Loves the Kids, Makings of a Man with Melvin Willingham, Hungry Harvest, Baltimore Healthy Communities for Kids (Bmore4Kids), City Hydro, Bent Carrot, BCPD Community Collaboration Division, Root Branch Films and FoodBridge, with the support of 9th District Councilman John Bullock.
+All our partners will offer opportunities for program participants to become further involved with their organizations and/or related outreach in their communities.
+Current partners include: UEMPOWER of Maryland, Transition Kitchen, Nalley Fresh, #BeMoreGreen, Tavon Mason Loves the Kids, Makings of a Man, Be A Chef for a Day, Healthy Little Chefs, Empowering Minds of Maryland, The Family Tree, Public Health United, UMD Expanded Nutrition Education Program (EFNEP), Baltimore Healthy Communities for Kids (Bmore4Kids), City Hydro, Bent Carrot, BCPD Community Collaboration Division, Root Branch Films and FoodBridge, with the support of 9th District Councilman John Bullock and Councilwoman Rikki Spector.
 In addition to directly impacting youth in the South/West Baltimore communities, The Food Project works to addresses fundamental issues of food access and nutrition education in these communities and food waste on an even larger scale.

 Boys and girls ages 8-18 in/from South/West Baltimore, broken into two program groups ages 8-12 and 13-18.
 Depending on participation and group dynamics, separate boys and girls groups will be considered.

-4-6 week blocks on an ongoing basis annually.
+8 week blocks on an ongoing basis annually.
 Summer sessions may be different, depending on funding and interest.

 Our instructional philosophy first and foremost recognizes the ages of the program participants AND the challenging environments from which they come.
 It is a blend of structure, engagement, mentorship, and fun.
 All of our “instructors” have worked extensively with young people and are adept at adapting to the dynamics of any given group or situation.
 Within this, the shared goal is to provide a positive experience for all participants and given them useful information and skills for them to use in their daily lives.